 • Repeat 3–5 times.

 “This breathwork gently shears the fascia around the lungs and diaphragm,” Boozer says.
 “It restores hydration, steadies the body, and calms the nervous system.”
 Many people tell her they feel lighter and more relaxed afterward.
+It is often a helpful way to unwind before bed or after a long day.

 Hydration and Gentle Movement